HL7/cql/input/pages/04-logicalspecification.md

 Successor : UnaryExpression
 ```

 The <span class="id">Successor</span> operator returns the successor of the argument.
 For example, the successor of 1 is 2.
-If the argument is already the maximum value for the type, a run-time error is thrown.
+If the argument is already the maximum value for the type, <span class="kw">null</span> is returned

 The <span class="id">Successor</span> operator is defined for the Integer, Long, Decimal, Quantity, Date, DateTime, and Time types.